Categories

 If you’ve been following the Aurora Labs blog, you already know that the Aurora was up in the sky during the whole summer – it’s just that you couldn’t see it because of the Sun, which out-brightened the magical Light display.
 But the Northern Lights were there all right!
 You know that if you come to Vadsø any time during the year, you can listen to the Aurora, and thus experience it in an atypical way – and this, yes, even in summer!

 But now nights start becoming darker and longer, and the Northern Lights will hopefully put up for us lots of magical shows up in the sky during the next few months!
-So why not come visit me here in Vadsø and hunt the beautiful Aurora with me?
+So why not come here in Vadsø and hunt the beautiful Aurora with me?
 Or learn about it, from scratch, during my fun workshop (or take its online version, from the comfort of your own home!).

 And do follow me on Facebook and Instagram for more updates and let’s say together “welcome back” to the beautiful Lady Aurora!